 Onboarding, offboarding, app provisioning, employee device inventory, and device configuration are all processes that can be automated through Rippling to ensure compliance with SOC 2 standards.
 Our product provides real-time information on the hardware and software used by your workforce, as well as visibility into any threats detected by our endpoint security partner.

-In short, we used Rippling both to enforce SOC 2 standards internally and provide evidence of our compliance to auditors.
+In short, we used Rippling both to enforce SOC 2 standards internally and to provide evidence of our compliance to auditors.

 Here are some of the ways we used Rippling during SOC 2:

-- Automate employee account creation and deletion in our onboarding and offboarding procedures
+- Automated employee account creation and deletion in our onboarding and offboarding procedures

-- Automate background checks as part of the hiring flow
+- Automated background checks as part of the hiring flow

-- Rippling reports automated evidence collection for new hire population, terminated employee population, account creation/deletion dates, and more
+- Automated evidence collection for new hire population, terminated employee population, account creation/deletion dates, and more

 Security and provisioning

-- Enforce a strong password policy and 2FA settings within Rippling
+- Enforced a strong password policy and 2FA settings within Rippling

 - Used Rippling SSO/SAML to securely access all critical third-party applications and infrastructure

-- Provide an up-to-date inventory of all employee laptops including information on hardware, OS, antivirus software, and status of security patches
+- Provided an up-to-date inventory of all employee laptops, including information on hardware, OS, antivirus software, and status of security patches

 The SOC 2 process was a great learning experience for us.
 Now that we know what our product can do, we’re eager to support customers going through their own security certification audits.